Sergeyev Collection: History of the collection

-At the end of the nineteenth century, the renowned choreographer Marius Petipa and his assistant Lev Ivanov were reaching the end of their long careers (Petipa having served the Imperial Ballet of St. Petersburg since 1848, and Ivanov since 1860).
-In light of this, the dancer Vladimir Stepanov developed his own method of notating the steps of classical ballet (detailed in his book L'Alphabet des Mouvements du Corps Humain), and in 1893 proposed to the head committee of the Imperial Ballet and its school, the Imperial Ballet School, a project to record the company's repertory for posterity and to serve as aides-mémoires in preserving choreography.
-The Ballet Master Ivanov was much relied upon to recall the company's repertory, as he had an extraordinary memory for recalling all of the intricacies of staging and choreography in Petipa's multi-act Grand ballets, even recalling works long-gone form the active repertory of the Imperial Ballet.
-In an age before film, the notation project as proposed by Stepanov was of great interest to the Imperial Ballet's committee, which made decisions on the appointment of dancers, repertory, etc. The committee, which consisted of Petipa (Premier Maître de ballet of the St. Petersburg Imperial Theatres) and Ivanov (second Maître de Ballet), as well as Ekaterina Vazem (former Prima ballerina of the Imperial Theatres and teacher of the classe de perfection), Pavel Gerdt (Premier danseur of the Imperial Theatres), and Christian Johansson (former Premier danseur of the Imperial Theatres and teacher at the school) now required that Stepanov first present demonstrations, known as "certifications", on the effectiveness of his new method before the project would be implemented.
+By the late 19th century in Saint Petersburg, Russia the choreographer of the Imperial Ballet Marius Petipa and the Ballet Master Lev Ivanov were approaching the end of their long and distinguished careers.
+In an age before film, Ivanov was much relied upon to recall the company's repertory, as he had a memory that was capable of remembering all intricacies of staging and choreography in Petipa's multi-act Grand ballets and even works that were long-gone from the repertory.

+By 1893, the dancer Vladimir Stepanov had developed a new method of recording choreography, and he would propose recording the St. Petersburrepertory to the Imperial Ballet's committee.
+The project as proposed by Stepanov was of great interest to the Imperial Ballet's committee, which made decisions on the appointment of dancers, repertory, etc. The committee, which consisted of Petipa (Premier Maître de ballet of the St. Petersburg Imperial Theatres) and Ivanov (second Maître de Ballet), as well as Ekaterina Vazem (former Prima ballerina of the Imperial Theatres and teacher of the classe de perfection), Pavel Gerdt (Premier danseur of the Imperial Theatres), and Christian Johansson (former Premier danseur of the Imperial Theatres and teacher at the school) now required that Stepanov first present demonstrations, known as "certifications", on the effectiveness of his new method before the project would be implemented.